Course Outline

 All 1 Placement performance Individual

-Over a four-week full-time placement you will undertake two weeks in a private practice environment and two weeks working on a group project.
+Over a five-week full-time placement you will undertake two weeks in a private practice environment and three weeks working on a group project and portfolio artefacts.
 Placement dates may vary between students.

 Refer to Format Online ePortfolio Submission